AIML-K/aiml-k.github.io/content/en/research/_index.md

 ---
 title: Research
 type: book
+date: 2025-06-01
 ---

-you can explore a overview of the **research projects** conducted by our lab
+you can explore a overview of the **Research & Projects** conducted by our lab